 When it comes to treating a common cold, ginger is one of the best foods for relief.
-In a review published in the International Journal of Preventative Medicine, researchers summarized that ginger's potent anti-inflammtory properties were key in the root's powers to combat a cold or flu.
+In a review published in the International Journal of Preventative Medicine, researchers summarized that ginger's potent anti-inflammatory properties were key in the root's powers to combat a cold or flu.
 Because inflammation can affect your body's immune response, anti-inflammatory ginger can play a key role in boosting your immunity.

 This spice is more than just a delicious kick to your next dinnertime meal; it contains a powerful anti-inflammatory compound called curcumin.
-(This same compound is what lends turmeric’s signature vibrant orange-yellow color.)
+(This same compound is what lends turmeric its signature vibrant orange-yellow color.)
 According to a study published in the Journal of Clinical Immunology, curcumin activates the production of T-cells, which are the main cells fighting for your health in your immune system.

 Greek yogurt is filled with sickness-fighting probiotics and is packed with more protein than regular yogurt.
-A meta-analysis published in the journalKorean Journal of Family Medicine found that probiotics can help to prevent and treat the common cold.
+A meta-analysis published in the Korean Journal of Family Medicine found that probiotics can help to prevent and treat the common cold.
 The researchers discovered that people who ate probiotics daily had a lower risk of catching a cold than those who did not eat any probiotic-rich food.

 Blueberries are filled with antioxidants that can help treat and prevent coughs and colds.
-According to research conducted by theUniversity of Auckland, consuming flavonoids—a class of antioxidants found in blueberries—made adults 33 percent less likely to catch a cold than those who did not eat flavonoid-rich foods or supplements daily.
+According to research conducted by the University of Auckland, consuming flavonoids—a class of antioxidants found in blueberries—made adults 33 percent less likely to catch a cold than those who did not eat flavonoid-rich foods or supplements daily.

 Ginseng tea is popular for more reasons than its delicious taste.
 Namely, the tea has been used as a treatment for upper respiratory tract infections (a.k.a. the common cold).
 A review published in the Canadian Medical Association Journal noted that ginseng has been shown to significantly reduce the symptoms of colds and influenza.
-However, the researchers noted that more research needs to be conducted to fully support ginseng's immunity-boosting claims.
+However, the researchers noted that more research needs to be conducted to support ginseng's immunity-boosting claims fully.

 Wild salmon is filled with zinc, a nutrient that has been proven to assist with reducing common cold symptoms.
 If you want your family, and especially your children, to avoid a cold this winter season, then you should be giving them zinc-rich foods.
 The Journal of Family Practice published a study examining the effects of zinc on the common cold in children ages one to 10 years old.
 Researchers found that zinc, in comparison to a placebo, significantly reduced the severity and duration of symptoms when taken within 24 hours of the onset of cold symptoms.

-University of California in Los Angeles researchers reported that broccoli can be a great addition to your diet if you're trying to prevent a cold.
+The University of California in Los Angeles researchers reported that broccoli can be a great addition to your diet if you're trying to prevent a cold.
 Broccoli and other cruciferous vegetables were proven to help boost immunity, according to the study.
-Researchers claim that sulforaphane, a chemical in the vegetable, switches on antioxidant genes and enzymes in specific immune cells, which combat free radicals in your body and prevent you from getting sick.
+Researchers claim that sulforaphane, a chemical in the vegetable, turns on antioxidant genes and enzymes in specific immune cells, which combat free radicals in your body and prevent you from getting sick.

 Extra Virgin Olive Oil

 This oil has been shown to also help rebuild and boost the body's immunity.
-A study published in the British Journal of Nutrition found that olive oil's high content of polyunsaturated fatty acids act as an anti-inflammatory agent in the body, which also assisted in boosting the immune system and guarding the body of infection.
+A study published in the British Journal of Nutrition found that olive oil's high content of polyunsaturated fatty acids act as an anti-inflammatory agent in the body.
+The acids also assisted in boosting the immune system and guarding the body of infection.